College of Education and Human Services

 After completion of all certification program requirements, students must apply for their standard certificate with the Texas Education Agency in a timely manner.
 Filing for certification is an online process.

 Professional Certificate Program

-- Payment of application fee, $50 non-refundable graduate school application fee
+- Payment of application fee, a $50 non-refundable Graduate School application fee.

-- Official copy of all graduate transcripts conferring master's degree (if applicable).
+- Submit official copy of all graduate transcripts conferring master's degree (if applicable).

 - Professional recommendation from an appropriate person from the educational sector, i.e., principal, supervisor, director, superintendent.

-- A current copy of the Texas teaching certificate (Principal, Educational Diagnostician, Librarian) or professional certificate plan leading to teacher certification.
+- A current copy of the Texas teaching certificate and service record indicating years of acceptable teaching experience or professional certificate plan leading to teacher certification.